telerik/document-processing-docs/knowledge-base/convert-xlsx-to-pdf.md

 ## Solution

-The solution is to import the file with the XlsxForamtProvider and export it with the PdfFormatProvider.
+The solution is to import the file with the XlsxFormatProvider and export it with the PdfFormatProvider.

 #### [C#] Convert Xlsx to PDF